Bill Shipp: Books

 In 1981 Shipp wrote Murder at Broad River Bridge: The Slaying of Lemuel Penn by Members of the Ku Klux Klan, a nonfiction account of the 1964 murder of Lemuel Penn, a black lieutenant colonel in the army reserves who, on his way home to Washington, D.C., was shot to death near the Oglethorpe-Madison county line by members of the Athens Ku Klux Klan.

 In 1997 Shipp published The Ape-Slayer and Other Snapshots, a collection of more than 50 essays and columns on subjects both personal and political.

 Awards

 The Georgia Magazine Association named Shipp "best serious columnist" for his essays in Atlanta Magazine and in 1994 also gave him their "Best Column/Department" award.

 The Georgia Writers Hall of Fame at the University of Georgia has included Shipp as an honoree.

 In 2013 Shipp was inducted into the Atlanta Press Club Hall of Fame.

 Personal life and death

 Shipp was born August 16, 1933, in Marietta, Georgia.
-He was married to the former Renate F. Reinelt of Heidelberg, Germany, and they had a son and two daughters.
+He married Renate F. Reinelt of Heidelberg, Germany.
+They had a son and two daughters.

 Shipp's modest 80th birthday party in the basement of a Smyrna, Georgia bank drew four former Georgia governors, former U. S. Senator Max Cleland, Chief Justice Harris Hines of the Georgia Supreme Court, and a host of other notable guests.
 Shipp died on July 9, 2023, at age 89.